-My go-to strawberry ice cream recipe!
-It’s no-cook, no egg, perfectly creamy and full of fresh strawberry flavour.
+This is my go-to strawberry ice cream recipe!
+It's no-cook, no egg, perfectly creamy and full of fresh strawberry flavour.

 If you are a regular reader here, you probably know that "Simply Perfect" is a term I like to use here and there.
 I reserve it for recipes that are both simple and perfectly delicious.
 These are recipes that have become the only one I use, after having tried many.

 If you are looking for an easy, no cook, no egg, strawberry ice cream, this is the one!
 If you are looking for a strawberry ice cream that delivers the loveliest, freshest strawberry taste, this is also the one.
 If you are looking for a perfectly creamy ice cream, this is again, yes ... the one.

 I promise you will not be disappointed in this strawberry ice cream!
 Take advantage of the lovely local strawberries right now and treat yourself.

 Whipping Cream: Yes, you really do need to use whipping cream here.
 This is ice cream :) You'll want to use 35% butterfat heavy cream.

 Half and Half Cream: This is 10% butterfat cream.
 You could use table cream, which is 18% butterfat, for an extra creamy ice cream.
 I would not recommend a "milk" of any butterfat level, as it will definitely compromise the creaminess of the ice cream.